zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 He has served as the TPC Member/TPC Track Chair/Student Forum Chair of all major EDA conferences: DAC, ICCAD, DATE, ASPDAC, MLCAD, ICLAD, ISEDA, and GLSVLSI.
 He also served as the Associate Editor of ACM TODAES, as well as the reviewer of 10+ IEEE/ACM journals.
 In addition, he served as the Chair of IEEE Council on Electronic Design Automation (CEDA) Hong Kong Chapter.

-My bio in Chinese can be accessed [here](https://zhiyaoxie.github.io/files/bio-Chinese.pdf){: .btn--paper}.
+My bio in Chinese can be accessed [here](https://zhiyaoxie.github.io/files/bio-Chinese.pdf){: .btn--paper}

 Selected Award & Honors
 ======